mehulagg/gitlab/doc/user/project/import/index.md

 ## LFS authentication
-When importing a project that contains LFS objects, if the project has an `.lfsconfig` file with the user/password set on the URL, this authentication information will have precedence over the import authentication data.
+When importing a project that contains LFS objects, if the project has an `.lfsconfig` file with the user/password set on the URL, this authentication information will take precedence over the import authentication data.

 ## Migrating from self-managed GitLab to GitLab.com